martavilab/DataDrivenSecurity/CWE.md

 **C**ommon **W**eakness **E**nnumeration is a community-developed list of weaknesses for software and hardware maintained by [MITRE](https://www.mitre.org/).
 In this standard each unique weakness is assigned a specific CWE number.
 In order to describe a weakness there is a specific [SCHEMA](https://cwe.mitre.org/documents/schema/).
-So as to study this standard, we can access and download its data from: https://cwe.mitre.org/data/downloads.html.
-Alternatively: https://github.com/Whamo12/fetch-cwe-list.
+So as to study this standard, we can access and download its data from: https://cwe.mitre.org/data/downloads.html <sub>(link 1)</sub>.
+Alternatively: https://github.com/Whamo12/fetch-cwe-list <sub>(link 2)</sub>.
 Once we do so, we will be able to see our data structure.

 In the following lines we will have a close look at each one of the simple types of the defined schema and other column values that are present in our dataset (our downloaded file) so we can grasp which type of information we will be dealing with (note that they will be presented in the same order they will be found in the dataset).